Last Updated on

 - The last molars are called ‘Wisdom Teeth’ because they appear so late in most people’s lives.
 Many people are in their twenties when the wisdom teeth finally begin to appear.
 These teeth are thought to be vestigial molars that were important to ancient humans with larger jaws and used to grind plant tissue more effectively.

 - Some say the term wisdom teeth comes from the translation of the Latin phrase ‘dens sapientiae’.
 Both Plato and Hippocrates describe the teeth in their work.
 Aristotle refers to them as ‘wisdom teeth’ in his book ‘The History of Animals’ written in the 4th century B.C.

 At What Age Should We Get A Wisdom Tooth

-When Is The Right Time For A Wisdom Tooth To Be Removed
+When Is The Right Time For A Wisdom Tooth Removed

 What Happens If You Don’t Get Your Wisdom Tooth Pulled Out

-There are a variety of things that can happen if the wisdom tooth is not removed.
-In some cases, the wisdom teeth will simply grow out and take their place without any problem.
-However, sometimes an impacted wisdom tooth can be so sensitive it makes it painful to clean it and the adjacent teeth.
-Bacteria can then pile up and cavities can form in both the wisdom teeth and the other teeth close to it.
-The wisdom teeth can also shift the other teeth and disrupt the alignment and effectiveness of braces, bridges, crowns and other dental appliances.
-An analysis of the position of the teeth and the shape of the mouth will help the orthodontist decide if to remove the wisdom teeth surgically.
+- There are a variety of things that can happen if the wisdom tooth is not removed.
+In some cases, they will simply grow out and take their place without any problem.
+However, sometimes an impacted wisdom tooth pain can be so sensitive it makes it hard to clean it and the adjacent teeth.
+Bacteria can then pile up and cavities can form in both the wisdom teeth and the other teeth close to it, not to mention the gums.

 Not All Wisdom Teeth Need To Be Removed